-Subdivision 1 Pests of banana plants other than tropical race 4
+Subdivision 1 Pests of banana plants other than tropical race 4 or banana freckle

-Declaration of pest quarantine areas for pests of banana plants other than tropical race 4
+18 Declaration of pest quarantine areas for pests of banana plants other than tropical race 4 or banana freckle

-- (1) Each area shown on a map in schedule 3 is declared to be a pest quarantine area for pests of banana plants other than tropical race 4. - (2) The exact location of the boundary of each of the pest quarantine areas is held in digital electronic form by the department. - (3) Maps showing the exact location of the boundary of each of the pest quarantine areas can be accessed, free of charge, on the department's website.
+- (1) Each area shown on a map in schedule 3 is declared to be a pest quarantine area for pests of banana plants other than tropical race 4 or banana freckle. - (2) The exact location of the boundary of each of the pest quarantine areas is held in digital electronic form by the department. - (3) Maps showing the exact location of the boundary of each of the pest quarantine areas can be accessed, free of charge, on the department's website.

-The department's website address is <www.dpi.qld.gov.au>.
+The department's website address is <www.daff.qld.gov.au>.